 Some people just use VPNs to maintain their privacy online.
 Others might be using a VPN to get around those location restrictions, as we mentioned before.
 Perhaps they want to look up a service or product from home while they’re on vacation.

 So, although most ad fraud traffic will use VPNs, not all VPN traffic is fraudulent.

-Again, using intelligent software, such as a free trial of CHEQ for PPC, can help to differentiate between the two.
+Again, using intelligent software, such as a free trial of CHEQ, can help to differentiate between the two.